How to Plan for a Succession of Blooms

 OT Hybrids, also called Orienpets, are a cross between Oriental lilies and trumpet lilies.
 They have the spicy fragrance and open flower shape of an Oriental lily with the thick petals and slightly upward facing flower habit of a trumpet lily.
 OT Hybrids typically produce eight to twelve flowers per stem and they are in bloom for 2 to 3 weeks.
 They are winter hardy in zones 5 to 9.

 Oriental lilies put on a breathtaking finale as they bring the lily season to a close.
-Their huge flowers measure up to 8” across and can be white, yellow, pink, rose or raspberry, often with halos, stripes, and freckles in contrasting colors.
+Their flowers measure 6 to 8” across and can be white, yellow, pink, rose or raspberry, often with halos, stripes and freckles in contrasting colors.
 Oriental lilies will fill an entire garden with their intoxicating perfume.
 The plants grow 3 to 4 feet tall and are hardy in zones 5 to 9.

 Double Oriental lilies have the same growth habit as regular Oriental lilies, but the flowers have been bred to produce extra petals rather than anthers.
 This gives the flowers a frilly look that’s particularly beautiful in bouquets.
 They have the same rich fragrance as regular Oriental lilies and are also hardy in zones 5 to 9.

-Tiger lilies are a cross between species lilies and Asiatic lilies.
-They have pendulous, downward facing flowers with pronounced black freckles, open faces, and recurved petals.
+Tiger lilies have pendulous, downward facing flowers with pronounced black freckles and recurved petals.
 Flower colors range from golden yellow through orange and red.
-The 3 to 4-foot stems are decorated with pea-sized black bulblets.
-Tiger lilies are hardy in zones 3 to 9.
+The 3 to 4 foot stems usually display pea-sized black bulblets.
+Tiger lilies are hardy in zones 3 to 9 and bloom in late summer.